Boiler Size Calculator – What Size Boiler Do I Need?

 Property requirements and household usage usually determine which type of boiler you should install.

-When installing a new boiler, there are three common types: combination (combi boilers), system, and regular (heat only) boilers.
+There are three common types of boilers when installing a new one: combination (combi boilers), system, and regular (heat-only) boilers.

 Did you know that your boiler’s efficiency can affect the amount of energy it uses and, ultimately, your heating bill costs?